Michele Zackheim: Academic controversy

-Michele Zackheim's book Einstein's Daughter: The Search for Lieserl (1999) sparked controversy due to its speculative description of Einstein's private life and received different evaluations in the academic and critical circles.
-The book focuses on the whereabouts of Lieserl, the daughter born to Einstein and his first wife Mileva Marić, but was severely criticized by physicist Jeremy Bernstein in the American Journal of Physics as "the worst Einstein-related book I have ever read".
-The book has serious problems such as selective citation of historical materials and lack of empirical support, and relies on unverified rumors to speculate on Lieserl's fate.
-Several unverified details of Einstein's private life mentioned in the book have been dismissed by scholars as groundless speculations lacking evidence.
-In particular, her citation of the recollection of a doctor whom Einstein once called charlatan has been criticized as a violation of academic ethics.
+Zackheim's book Einstein's Daughter: The Search for Lieserl (1999) sparked controversy due to its speculative description of Albert Einstein's private life.
+The book focuses on the whereabouts of Lieserl, the daughter born to Einstein and his first wife Mileva Marić, but was severely criticized by physicist Jeremy Bernstein in the American Journal of Physics for relying on speculation about Lieserl's fate.